neelabo/NeeView/docs/en-us/package-zip.md

 Portable package.

-* No installation required, just extract the Zip and run `NeeView.exe`.
+* No installation required, just extract the Zip and run "NeeView.exe".
-* User data such as configuration files are stored in the `Profile` folder.
+* User data such as configuration files are stored in the "Profile" folder.
 * Uninstallation is simply a matter of deleting the file.

 > [!NOTE]